Trump's New Jersey golf club employs undocumented immigrants, women say

 At various times, he has characterized immigrants from Central and South America as "barbaric," as rapists and even as killers of children.

+Once, she said, "I was jumping and jumping so I could reach and clean" a particularly high spot — and "he got out of the cart, and he took the cloth, and he started cleaning."

+Trump asked for her name and where she was from, she said.
+"And so he goes and puts his hand in his pocket and takes out $50 and gave it to me."

-Morales actually liked working for Trump, she told NBC News.
-But she found his rhetoric about people like her distressing.
+But when Trump began running for president, she found his rhetoric about people like her distressing.

-Note: CORRECTION (Dec.
-7, 2018, 8:23 a.m ET): An earlier version of this article misstated when Trump Tower in New York was built.
-It was 40 years ago, not 40 decades.